Now is the ultimate time to start a business in India.

 I reached out to a few small businesses I had developed good relationships during my corporate career and started helping them out on developing marketing strategy to scale their businesses and also to instill robust operational efficiencies in their business processes.
 I realized that I was able to add considerable value to their businesses and that I felt a sense of satisfaction in being able to make their lives better.
 I soon started consulting for over 20 small businesses in India.

-Praveen Malik started PM-by-PM, which sells ebooks and courses and is making $17,000 revenue/mo.
+Praveen Malik started PM-by-PM, which sells project management training courses and is making $17,000 revenue/mo.

 They started the business with 0 co-founders and has 2 employees.